007: First Light – Trailer Reaction

 1. The Missions

-One of the main criticisms of Mafia is its mission structure.
+One of the main criticisms of Mafia III is its mission structure.
 Very much like the first Assassin’s Creed, the game centers itself around taking down members of the Marcano crime family one district at a time.

 Once you talk to a contact in the district you have several tasks dealt out to you, but these always follow the same path; kill some people, interrogate a member of the crime family or destroy their shipments.
 Once done then you can take over the rackets in that area before going after the main controller of the area.